 Take a stroll with us through some of the spookiest, most haunted locations in New England; including a hospital for the criminally insane, an occult museum, a famous Boston park with a dark history, ghostly cemeteries, and more…

 My family moved to New England six years ago.
 We closed on our house on a typically gloomy and rainy Halloween in New England.
 Annabelle had just come out in theaters, and I heard that it was based on a true story.
-I Googled, and I found that not only is Annabelle based on a true story, but that the real Annabelle was located in the town we just moved to.
+I Googled it, and found that not only is Annabelle based on a true story, but that the real Annabelle was located in the town we just moved to.
 I fell into a rabbit hole researching all the haunted places in New England.
-As you can imagine, I’ve since visited a few of these places and am determined to visit as many more as I can.
+I’ve since visited quite a few of these places and am determined to visit as many more as I can.

 Here is a list of a few haunted places in New England.

 The Warren’s Occult Museum is located in the basement of the Warrens’ house in Monroe, Conn.
 The museum was founded and run by Ed and Lorraine Warren.
 Ed and Lorraine were world renowned demonologists.
 They are mostly known for their work in 1975 at the Amityville house in New York.
 The museum houses haunted and possessed items and artifacts from their decades of work.
 Some of the more well-known objects here are Annabelle, the conjuring mirror, the pearls of death, and a shadow doll.
 The museum is currently closed to visitors due to zoning regulations.
 One notable story recounts how a priest from Hartford visited Annabelle at the Warrens’ house.
 The priest picked up the doll and threw it across the room, proclaiming that good was more powerful than the devil.
 On his way back to Hartford, the priest got into a serious automobile accident with a tractor trailer.
 The priest survived, but he claimed to have seen the doll in his rearview mirror right before the crash.